GeoscienceAustralia/earthsci/README.md

 - **build.bat:** Will generate all the plugins and the executables for different OS
 - **build-webstart.bat:** Will run the above process and also sign the jar files and generate the webstart.jnlp for deployment to S3

-The **build-webstart.bat** requires the following arguments to be provided for the jar files to be signed with GA's certificate store, otherwise the jars will be signed with a self-signed certificate (okay for test).
+The **build-webstart.bat** requires that the following arguments be provided for the jar files to be signed with GA's certificate store, otherwise the jars will be signed with a self-signed certificate (okay for test).
 See sample command below:

 `build-webstart.bat <keystore_file> <keystore_alias> <keystore_password> <key_password>`